EXTENDED STAY : APPALACHIA

 HOUSING INSECURITY HIDDEN IN PLAIN SIGHT

-Across Appalachia, rising housing costs and limited affordable housing force an increasing number of families into extended-stay hotels and motels.
-Spaces designed for temporary travelers now largely function as long-term housing for hundreds of thousands across the United States.
-Appalachia is particularly vulnerable to housing instability, with Northeast Tennessee reporting a 37% increase in homelessness in 2025 alone.*
+Across America, rising housing costs and limited affordable housing force an increasing number of families into extended stay hotels and motels.
+Spaces designed for temporary travelers now largely function as long-term housing for hundreds of thousands.
+Appalachia is particularly vulnerable to housing instability; Northeast Tennessee reported a 37% increase in homelessness in 2025 alone.*

 Tucked behind freeway exits and commercial corridors, motel residents live a fragile existence between housing and homelessness, often paying rents that exceed typical apartment costs while lacking leases, tenant protections, and long-term stability.